CogComp/lbjava/lbjava-mvn-plugin/README.md

 You may also need to modify your project layout to be Maven compatible (see [Project setup](#project-setup)).
 Instructions for usage are in the [Usage](#usage) section.

+**Note:** Make sure to change the pom.xml parameter `LBJAVA-VERSION` to the latest version of LBJava.

 ### <a name="pom"></a>POM file

 Put the following into your pom.xml: